How Soda Hurts Digestion and Breeds Bad Bacteria

 There’s a reason why sodas don’t taste anywhere near as acidic as vinegar though — high fructose corn syrup.
 And not just a little of it either.

-Soda manufacturers need to really pack in this fattening and disease causing sugar to disguise the sheer acidity of the phosphoric acid.
+Soda manufacturers need to really pack in this fattening sugar to disguise the sheer acidity of the phosphoric acid.
 It would be completely undrinkable without it.

 High Fructose Corn Syrup in Soda